 This Dump and Bake Italian Meatballs Recipe ticks both boxes.
 It’s super quick to prep and one of the most budget friendly recipes you can make for a crowd.

 It also happens to be one of my family’s favorite dinners.
 It’s quick and easy, and delicious.
 You can get it in the oven in around 10 min flat and if you are up for it you can hide countless vegetables within it.

-I cheat a bit and I use store bought organic tomato pasta sauce.
-Most Supermarkets now stock this option.
-Just remember to read through the ingredients: We want to see tomato, onion, garlic, herbs (that’s it!).
+- Ground Beef – this is a budget, really versatile meat cut.
+But I’m still particular about where it comes from.
+Choose grass fed beef whenever possible.
+If you can, speak to your Butcer about where they get their supplies from and if you’re not happy with it – source it from somewhere else.
 For the meatballs you can use chicken or beef mince.
 I am working on a Vegetarian option that the kids will actually eat, but no luck so far.
 I’ll update this recipe when I figure that one out.
 If you have a great Veggie ‘meat’balls recipes, please let me know.